 The short answer is: because it is wildly effective.
 A more in-depth answer can be found in the multitude of studies that have been carried out in the last ten years or so.
 Each one reveals some new benefit to HIIT and the results are surprisingly wide-ranging.

 Improve Active and Resting Heart Rates

 One of the most obvious benefits of HIIT is the way it affects a person’s heart.
 The exact numbers change depending on a person’s starting fitness level.
 But multiple studies have shown that HIIT for beginners can improve a person’s max heart rate, resting heart rate, and the amount of blood moved every time their heartbeats.
 A person’s max heart rate can improve as much as 46% in and their resting heart rate lowered in just 24 weeks.
 The amount of blood pumped, called the Stroke Volume, can increase by 10% in only 8 weeks.
 A higher stroke volume results in a lower resting heart rate and can be a sign of a healthy heart.

 Increases Growth Hormone Levels

 Growth hormones aren’t the first thing that most people think of when they’re training.
 But that doesn’t make the hormones any less important!
 Increased growth hormone levels also protect muscles when the body needs energy.
 This forces the body to burn more fat rather than the muscle.

 A study published in the American Journal of Physiology-Regulatory, Integrative and Comparative Physiology in November 2018 showcased the time-saving benefits of HIIT.
 The study found that 20 minutes of HIIT produced the same results as 30 minutes of moderate-intensity jogging.
-While ten minutes might not sound like much of a trade-0ff, three sessions of HIIT a week saves up to half an hour.
+While ten minutes might not sound like much of a trade-0ff, three sessions of HIIT for beginners a week saves up to half an hour.
 That, combined with the rest of HIIT’s benefits, makes an excellent case for the use of the training method.

 Increases Mitochondrial Function